It is a truth universally acknowledged that a writer of fiction will, in the course of their career,

 A truth not universally acknowledged is that authors can recover from a non-malicious screw up, even a highly public one, by avoiding specific behaviors that do nothing but escalate and make the situation worse.
 In the lecture portion of this webinar, authors Nisi Shawl and K. Tempest Bradford will break down what authors should not do and advise on what they should do, instead.
 The webinar concludes with a long question and answer session.

 - Who Should Take This Webinar?

 Any author of any skill level or publishing status who wants to avoid messing up, especially if they want to avoid hurting marginalized communities.
 This online seminar is not only for white writers, or cis writers, or men, it is for any writer who wants to take steps toward being a positive force in the creative community.

 If you cannot attend the class during the live webinar, please choose Video Only Registration to get a recording of the class after the live webinar ends.
-You won’t be able to participate in the Q&A session live, though you may submit questions beforehand.
-You will get all the resources, the lectures, and answers to questions asked during the live class.
+You won’t be able to participate in the Q&A session live, though you will get all the resources, the lectures, and answers to questions asked during the live class.

-We will send the webinar recording by March 10.
+We will send the webinar recording within two weeks of the live event.

 Zoom meetings software is compatible with standard screen readers and has several other accessibility features that make it possible for writers who are Blind or vision impaired to participate in the webinar.